karishmapatel27/whack-a-mole/inflate-the-unicorn/inflate-the-unicorn-README.md

 ## Reflection

-Open `my-reflections-sprint-5.md` in VS Code and add your reflections from this challenge under the `Inflate A Unicorn!` heading.
+Open `my-reflections-sprint-5.md` in VS Code, add a `Inflate The Unicorn` heading, and add the following reflection questions from this challenge.

-Did you learn anything new during this exercise?
+- Did you learn anything new during this exercise?
 What was it?

+- Did you encounter issues completing any of the steps of this exercise?
+How did you resolve this?

+- If you were to replace the unicorn with another mystical animal of your choice, what would it be?

-Commit and push to GitHub.
+Make sure you commit and push to GitHub.

 ## Stretch

 -  Once you click on a satisfied unicorn, instead of popping up an alert, what else could happen?

 - Would adding some sound effects to this process make it more interesting?
 What sound does a unicorn make?

-- Could you replace the unicorn with another mystical animal of your choice?